mehmaniayaz/airQuality/ReadMe.md

 I have used Random Forest Regressor to build a machine learning model.
 They accuracy of the r2 score of train and test sets are about 94% and 57%.
 This discrepancy indicates a high amount of overfitting which is likely due to the the increased number of dummy variables which increases the dimension of the feature space.
-However, despite the overfitting consequence, I decided to keep the detailed categorical features to obtain usefule information on when air pollution is highest.
+However, despite the overfitting consequence, I decided to keep the detailed categorical features to obtain useful information on when air pollution is highest.

 <img src="./plots/residual_analysis.png " width="80%"/>